creativecuriosity/creativecuriosity.github.io/analytics/index.md

 ![img]({{ site.url }}/images/difficulty-after-fork.png)

-A close up look at CLAM network difficulty immediately after the mid-November fork.
+Above: A close up look at CLAM network difficulty immediately after the mid-November fork.

 ---

 ![img]({{ site.url }}/images/blocks.png)

-Focusing yet closer, now at a few hours on November 22.
+Above: Focusing yet closer, now at a few hours on November 22.
 The dots represent individual blocks.

 ---

 ![img]({{ site.url }}/images/txidDig.png)

-This scatter plot shows the transaction ID's of distribution CLAMs dug over time.
+Above: This scatter plot shows the transaction ID's of distribution CLAMs dug over time.
 The prominent red line is the result of numerous claims from DOGE addresses that took place over a short time period.
 The ownership of those CLAMs is unknown at this time.

 ---